dhruvikmevada/ToDo-List/README.md

 # ToDo-List
-This is a ToDo list application written in python
+This is a ToDo list GUI application written in python using Tkinter